esteedqueen/sidekiq_tut_post/README.md

 $ brew install redis
 ```

-   - If you your different apps on the local redis server environment on your machine.
+   - If you run different apps on the local redis server environment on your machine.
 You need to add the gem ‘redis-namespace’ to namespace the redis keys via sidekiq.
 Otherwise sidekiq will try to execute tasks from one application with another application’s codebase.

 ```ruby
 gem 'redis-namespace'